uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 *Optional*

-`eks_version` default set to 1.11, but you can change it to 1.10 or 1.12.
+`eks_version` default set to 1.12, but you can change it to 1.10 (EOL soon though) or 1.11.